 RN-to-BSN

-The program is holding a free virtual Information Session on Tuesday, February 25th, from 3:00 to 4:00 p.m. on Zoom.
-Register for the event or email bsn.applications@wwu.edu for more information.
+Want to learn more about Western’s RN-to-BSN program?
+The program is hosting a free virtual Information Session on Tuesday, December 16, 2025, from 3:00 pm to 4:00 pm on Zoom.
+Register for the event or schedule an advising appointment.

 The RN-to-BSN program is specifically designed for nurses who have completed an Associate's or Diploma nursing program and have their RN license already or who will pass the NCLEX-RN exam by the end of their second quarter of study.
 It meets the AACN Essentials of Baccalaureate Education for Professional Nursing Practice.